xLightsSequencer/xLights/README.txt

    -- enh (keith)   Get J1Sys P2 controller upload working
-   -- enh (keith)   Show models already used in mapping dialog -- enh (keith)   Add more submodel generation options 2017.15  May 31, 2017
+   -- enh (keith)   Show models already used in mapping dialog -- enh (keith)   Add more submodel generation options -- enh (keith)   Add auto mapping for xlights/lor/vixen import ... automatically maps identical model/group names -- bug (keith)   Force model start channels to be up to date if accessing functions from setup tab -- enh (keith)   Add Model State to DMX model so you can use them to represent DMX channels where specific values represent specific behaviour
+   -- bug (keith)   Force new models/groups to appear immediately in sequence elements available list for master view 2017.15  May 31, 2017
    -- bug (dkulp)   Fix crash if submodel is part of a preview -- enh (keith)   Add E6804 controller configuration support